Binance Portfolio Redesign

 The Core Question

-How might we simplify the Binance portfolio experience to reduce the steep learning curve, unify fragmented assets, and provide clear cost basis, risk visibility, and progression guidance?
+How might we simplify the Binance portfolio to reduce the learning curve and make assets, cost basis, and risk clearly visible?

 01 – market & Research